 How many points do I have to have every year?

 There is no set number of points required for each year.
 Point requirements are based on your category of certification and the time period since your initial certification testing.
 We can explain your specific category information to you or the information can be accessed via our website.

 There are two requirements that you must meet:

 First, you cannot get all of your points in any one year.
-(Please note that the certification year begins and ends on October 21.)
+(Please note that the certification year ends on December 31st every year.)
 If you wait to get all of your points in the last year of your eligibility, you will be denied and you will have to re-test.

 Second, you must have all your point requirements met before the re-certification period ends.
 Be sure you know your category requirements.
 Also keep an accurate accounting of the points accumulated prior to the end of the re-certification period.
 Thirty points means 30 points, not 29 and “I thought I had 30.”
 It is your responsibility to make sure that you have the required points prior to the deadline, no exceptions.